 - Concentrates in the skin and lung following intravenous administration

-- Commercial potential in at least three hospitalized patient segments with serious MRSA infections and unmet medical needs – ABSSSI, hospital-acquired bacterial pneumonia (HABP), including ventilator-associated bacterial pneumonia (VABP), and Staphylococcus aureus lung infections in cystic fibrosis patients
+- Commercial potential in at least three hospitalized patient segments with serious MRSA infections and unmet medical needs – ABSSSI, hospital-acquired bacterial pneumonia (HABP), including ventilator-associated bacterial pneumonia (VABP), and Staphylococcus aureus lung infections in patients with cystic fibrosis

 - Qualified Infectious Disease Product (QIDP) designation granted by FDA, and, if approved as a New Chemical Entity, will be eligible for 10 years of market exclusivity in the US upon approval